alielbashir/intro-github-actions/workshop/README.md

 5. Pull the changes into your local repo

-## Milestone 4 - Push changes to GitHub and review workflow
+## Milestone 4 - Push changes to GitHub

 1. Add a new calculate square area function and write it's test
 ```py